Gabby Petito case: What we know about the 22-year-old’s disappearance

 What happened in Utah?

-On Wednesday, Nexstar affiliate KTVX-TV obtained a copy of a police report filed on Aug.
+On Wednesday, NewsNation affiliate KTVX obtained a copy of a police report filed on Aug.
 12 in Moab, Utah.
 Moab is near the entrances of Arches and Canyonlands national parks, so is popular with travelers visitnig the parks.

 Officers say when they stopped the van, they found Petito crying “uncontrollably.”
 Through tears, officers said Petito explained the couple had been having “little arguments” all day and she was struggling with her mental health.
 Laundrie reportedly told police they had been traveling together for months, which was causing tension in the relationship.